 Do you make mistakes?
-Have you ever done any in your career or your life?
-It’s normal to be wrong!
-What distinguishes the good from the bad mistakes is the way we react after committing them.
-I suggest you think about the concept of “positive mistakes”.
+Have you ever done any in your career or life?
+It is normal to be wrong sometimes.
+What distinguishes good mistakes from bad ones is how we react after we’ve made them.
+Your resilience determines your ability to carry on despite these obstacles.

 A long series of positive mistakes

 Do you remember your first mistakes?
 They are the ones who built you.
 When you were just a few months old and reached for something a little too far, you discovered that you could roll from your back to your tummy by moving your body.
 Later, you discovered walking, through several trials and errors of coordination.
 Human beings learn through imitation, experimentation and especially mistakes.
 How many of you have tried and learned from your mistake that fire burns?

 From a very young age, and throughout your school career, your educators and teachers have let you try.
 They let you make mistakes so that you can find the best solutions.